 What Are Advanced Trendline Trading Tips?

-Respect the third touch—before that, it’s just a draft line
+Respect the third touch—before that, it’s a draft line.

 What Are Common Trendline Trading Mistakes?

-Chasing after an extended impulse candle once the price has already moved away
+Chasing after an extended impulse candle once price has already moved away.

 For more on effective trading setups and strategy optimization, the guide covers execution habits that cut down the usual mistakes.